-What is the idea behind hyperbaric oxygen therapy?
+What is the idea behind hyperbaric oxygen therapy for autistic children?

 Supporters of this therapy believe that autism is associated with inflammation and a lack of oxygen in the brain.
-So the idea is that using a hyperbaric chamber to quickly force large quantities of oxygen into the body will help reduce some of the characteristics of autism.
+So the idea is that using a hyperbaric chamber to quickly force large quantities of oxygen into the body will reduce some of the characteristics of autism.

 What does hyperbaric oxygen therapy involve?

 This approach involves lying in a hyperbaric chamber, typically for 90 minutes per session.
 The number of sessions varies depending on the person’s ability to pay for them.